 75 Web Scraping Examples that Will Save Your TimeUse Cases

 For a while now, web scraping (data search and extraction from HTML-pages) has become an ultimate tool for digital marketers and analysts that need to collect massive data sets for further research.
-I decided not to dig into the technical side of scraping, but take a look at why and when it could come in handy.
+I decided not to dig into the technical side of how to crawl data from a website, but take a look at why and when it could come in handy.

 There’s an endless number of web-scraping use cases from price monitoring to content analysis.
 I'm going to fire up Netpeak Spider and Netpeak Checker tools to show you how to execute 75 real-life scraping cases.

 P.S.
 Right after signup, you'll also have the opportunity to try all paid functionality and then compare all our plans and pick the one most suitable for you.

 💥 As an awesome bonus, I’ve collected a cheat sheet with scraping parameters for the most popular sites like Google, Amazon, Facebook, etc.

 Click on the button to open a detailed table of contents you can use to jump straight to the scraping case that you need.

 Ecommerce is one of the most popular areas for web scraping, where it’s mostly used for product data collection from competitors’ or suppliers’ websites.

 The number of parameters you can scrape from Ecommerce sites is limited only by the specificity of each site.
 Here’s the list of key metrics almost all sites display.

 Price is probably the first thing that comes to mind in terms of web-scraping.
 Price scraping is useful for monitoring and comparing competitors’ prices with prices on your site.
 For example, you could run an Adwords campaign for products that are cheaper on your site.
 We recommend that you read the article on how to scrape prices from a website.